Ars-sur-Formans: History

-In 1790 Ars was made a commune of the Ain Department.
+In 1790, Ars was made a commune of the Ain Department.
 It was part of the canton of Trévoux until 1984, when it was attached to the canton of Reyrieux.
 In 2015 it became part of the canton of Villars-les-Dombes.

-Since the mid-19th century, the name of Ars is associated with its canonized parish-priest, Saint Jean-Marie Vianney.
-Well before his 1925 canonisation by Pope Pius XI there were many pilgrimages.
-On 6 October 1986, Pope John Paul II travelled to the village of Ars-sur-Formans, during his third visit to France.
+Since the mid-19th century, the name of Ars is associated with Jean-Marie Vianney, the former parish priest venerated as a saint by the Catholic Church.
+Well before his 1925 canonisation by Pope Pius XI, there were already many pilgrimages to the town.
+On 6 October 1986, Pope John Paul II travelled to Ars-sur-Formans as part of his third visit to France.